ShellRechargeSolutionsEU/ocpp/README.md

   * `ocpp-j-api`: high-level interface to OCPP-J connections
   * `ocpp-json`: serialization of OCPP messages to/from JSON
-  * `ocpp-messages`: A model of OCPP messaging that is independent of protocol version and transport variant
+  * `ocpp-messages`: The definitions of OCPP messages, independent from the transport variant used

 So if you want to use the high-level OCPP-J connection interface, and you're using SBT, you can declare the dependency by adding this to your `plugins.sbt`: